judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

 No matter the option you choose to test the library, you will always need to setup your device for development.
 Read how to [Setup your Samsung/Oculus Gear VR](https://github.com/judax/OculusMobileSDKHeadTracking#setup-your-samsungoculus-gear-vr).
 Basically you will need to:

 1. Enable the Gear VR Developer Mode.
-2. Disable the Oculus Home app.
+2. Disable the Oculus Home app. **NOTE: This is step is no longer entirely needed.
+Check [the documentation](https://github.com/judax/OculusMobileSDKHeadTracking#setup-your-samsungoculus-gear-vr) to learn more about it/why.***

 Once you have your device setup, you can choose one of the following options:

 ### **First option:** Contact me through github and provide your device id or OSIG file

-I know, it sounds bad that you need to contact me to be able to test this project, but Oculus and Samsung requires that you have an [OSIG file](https://developer.oculus.com/osig/) inside your Android app in order to work inside the Gear VR.
-It would be really easy to provide an APK but without the OSIG file, it won't work on your device.
+I know, it sounds bad that you need to contact me to be able to test this project.
+Of course, this is not mandatory.
+You can choose to setup and build the project yourself, but if you are not familiar with Android development, it could be challenging.
+I would love to provide a simple APK that you could install, but Oculus and Samsung require that you have an [OSIG file](https://developer.oculus.com/osig/) inside your Android app in order to work inside the Gear VR.
 Send me you OSIG file (or provide me with your device ID-s) and I will provide you with an APK so you can start testing the project right away.

 Learn [how to obtain your OSIG file](https://developer.oculus.com/osig/) or just obtain your device ID with [this app](https://play.google.com/store/apps/details?id=com.evozi.deviceid&hl=en).